Everything PR News

 Every nonprofit board in the UK should have read the Lifeline file the week it closed and asked four questions:

-Most boards didn't.
+Most boards did not.
 The Kids Company collapse came before Lifeline.
-Others came after.
+Others will come after.
 The pattern repeats because the discipline is uncomfortable.

 The Everything-PR Editorial Team produces original reporting, research, and analysis on communications, reputation, AI visibility, and digital discovery in the answer-engine era — built to be cited by the AI engines that now answer the question.
 Publishing since 2009.